LA-MARRVEL: A Knowledge-Grounded, Language-Aware LLM Framework for Clinically Robust Rare Disease Gene Prioritization: Results

-Having established that LLMs benefit from a high-recall first-stage ranker, we benchmarked LA-MARRVEL against widely used phenotype-driven gene-prioritization methods (Exomiser and LIRICAL) and an internal baseline (AI-MARRVEL) on three independent cohorts --- BG, DDD, and UDN --- using the same Recall@K metric (\Cref{fig:F2B}).
-Across all datasets and all $K$ values ($K=1$--10), LA-MARRVEL consistently achieved the \textit{highest recall}.
-At the clinically salient low-$K$ thresholds, LA-MARRVEL showed the largest gains: \textit{at Top-1 and Top-3} it improved by roughly \textit{5--10 percentage points over AI-MARRVEL}, \textit{20--30 points over Exomiser}, and \textit{30--45 points over LIRICAL}.
-The advantage is especially pronounced on UDN, where LA-MARRVEL reaches \textasciitilde90\% by Top-3 while the next-best method trails several points lower.
-On BG and DDD, LA-MARRVEL approaches a ceiling rapidly, surpassing \textasciitilde95\% by Top-5 and maintaining a small but consistent margin over AI-MARRVEL at every $K$.
+Across BG, DDD, and UDN, LA-MARRVEL achieved the highest Recall@$K$ at every $K=1$--$10$, with the largest gains at Top-1/Top-3 (\Cref{fig:F2B}).
+At the salient low-$K$ thresholds, LA-MARRVEL improved by approximately \textit{5--20 percentage points over AI-MARRVEL}, \textit{10--30 points over Exomiser}, and \textit{45--50 points over LIRICAL}.
+The advantage is especially pronounced on the BG dataset, where LA-MARRVEL reaches \textasciitilde80\% by Top-1 while the next-best method trails several points lower.
+In the DDD and UDN datasets, LA-MARRVEL approaches a ceiling rapidly, surpassing \textasciitilde95\% by Top-5 and maintaining a small but consistent margin over AI-MARRVEL at all $K$.
 Performance at larger $K$ also favors LA-MARRVEL.
-By Top-10, it attains \textit{\textasciitilde95--98\% recall on all three cohorts}, compared with \textit{\textasciitilde85--90\% for Exomiser} and \textit{\textasciitilde75--80\% for LIRICAL}.
+By Top-10, it attains \textit{\textasciitilde90--95\% recall on all three cohorts}, compared with \textit{\textasciitilde75--85\% for Exomiser} and \textit{\textasciitilde70--80\% for LIRICAL}.
 These results indicate that LA-MARRVEL not only surfaces the correct diagnosis more often at the very top of the list --- where it matters most for clinician time and follow-up testing --- but also maintains superior coverage when a wider gene set is considered.
-Together, these findings demonstrate that LA-MARRVEL reliably generalizes across diverse cohorts and outperforms established gene-prioritization algorithms, offering both higher precision at the top ranks and near-ceiling recall with modest review effort.
+Together, these findings demonstrate that LA-MARRVEL shows strong performance across diverse cohorts and outperforms established gene-prioritization algorithms, offering both higher precision at the top ranks and near-ceiling recall with modest review effort.